 Background: The Virginia Statewide AHEC Program was established in 1991 to increase access to primary care.
 It grew out of several recommendations from the Virginia Department of Health.
 As provided in Section 32.1-122.7 of the Code of Virginia, the mission of AHEC is to promote health careers and access to primary care for medically underserved populations through community-academic partnerships.
-This mission is accomplished by conducting programs to: 1) attract students into health careers, 2) support the community-based training of health professions students and residents, 3) recruit, support and retain health providers to underserved areas or settings that address the needs of underserved populations, and 4) promote health and prevent disease in partnership with other community organizations.
+This mission is accomplished by conducting programs to: 1) attract students into health careers by developing health careers recruitment programs for students, especially the under-represented and disadvantaged; 2) support the community-based training of health professions students and residents primarily in Virginia's underserved communities; 3) provide educational and practice support systems to recruit, support and retain health providers to underserved areas or settings that address the needs of underserved populations, 4) initiate and collaborate partnerships in community health awareness and disease prevention with other community organizations by defining the health care needs of the communities to achieve a shared goal, and 5) improve access to diverse and culturally competent and sensitive health professions workforce.